 Since then, M.2 data cards have become the standard for the majority of consumer and professional targeted laptops within the last five years.
 Typically smaller than mPCIe, M.2 cards let users take their work on-the-go with smart tablets and razor-thin portable laptops.

 Mini PCIe evolved from the large desktop PC form factor PCIe in 2002.
 Initially, mPCIe cards plugged into the motherboard to save space in laptops, but their applications have become exponentially greater in industrial devices, enterprise routers and gateways where real estate isn’t as important as it is in laptops.

 While mPCIe requires a slightly larger footprint than M.2, many network appliances in the enterprise networking market and industrial routers consider mPCIe the data card standard of choice in their products.
 But other than the mobile computing industry that has pretty much completely gone to M.2, most other types of devices include both an M.2 and mPCIe connector allowing the OEM to integrate either type of card in their products.

 How are M.2 and mPCIe Different?
 Which is Better?

 With the arrival of 5G, M.2 becomes a better fit not only for laptops and personal computing but also for enterprise and industrial appliances, routers and gateways.
 Because it is a standard 10 years younger than mini PCIe, its interface bus can accommodate much higher data transfer rates like those required for 5G.
-Additionally, with 5G technology relying on massive MIMO (large number of antennas to connect), a new generation of RF connectors have come to market which harmonize well with the M.2 thinner and smaller dimensions.
+Additionally, with 5G technology relying on massive MIMO (a large number of antennas to connect), a new generation of RF connectors that harmonize well with the M.2 thinner and smaller dimensions have come to market.